intelsdi-x/snap-demo-idf/using-snap/explore-snap.md

     ```
 Task Name: memory active
 Interval: 200ms
-Metrics: /intel/procfs/meminfo/active
+Metrics: /intel/linux/iostat/avg-cpu/%idle
     ```
 * click on watch and observe the metrics stream in

 ### Exercise

 * login to grafana and create the snap datasource
-* create a new dashboard and monitor cpu metrics
+* create a new dashboard and monitor cpu metrics (%idle, %user, %system)
+* to generate cpu load run `dd if=/dev/urandom | bzip2 -9 > /dev/null` in the snap container.